 In October 2002, John R. passed away at the untimely age of 59.
 Scott took on the position of chairman and CEO, and in 2008 named Wilbur A. Nutter President and COO.

 The rest of that decade brought continued growth for Wright Tree Service and parent company Wright Service Corp.
 In 2007, Wright Tree Care, the residential division of Wright Tree Service, merged with Heard Gardens, an esteemed landscaping company in Des Moines, to form Wright Outdoor Solutions.
 Wright Service Corp. invested in the technology, consulting and operations components of the utility vegetation management industry, leading to the 2007 purchase of CNUC and the 2008 creation of Terra Spectrum Technologies, both sister companies to Wright Tree Service.

-Today, with operations across the nation, strong values, continued growth, and an unbeatable service line in cooperation with our sister companies, we think John L. Wright would be proud of the company he started more than 80 years ago as a one-man crew with a few tools in the back of his secondhand car.
+Today, with operations across North America, strong values, continued growth, and an unbeatable service line in cooperation with our sister companies, we think John L. Wright would be proud of the company he started more than 80 years ago as a one-man crew with a few tools in the back of his secondhand car.